sapols/PyHC-Chat/README.md

 3. Ask your questions!
 Type `exit()` to quit

 ## Key Features
-- Has up-to-date knowledge of PyHC and its core packages, facilitated by context retrieval from a DeepLake vector store
+- Has up-to-date knowledge of PyHC and its core packages, facilitated by context retrieval from a DeepLake vector store (this is why an Activeloop token is required)
 - Generates detailed answers to user queries based on package repositories' contents
 - Spawns helper bots to determine which repos are relevant to the user's prompts and what information should be retrieved from the vector store
 - Vector store can be either online or local to your machine